Lolhostis/Blog/README.md

-# Blog
+# Description
-Création d'un blog de news informatiques en PHP
+Creation of a health/medical news blog in php